postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 2. In the "Create New" modal, click "Mock Server".
 3. Follow step 3 in previous **New** button section.

-### Using HTTP access control (CORS)
+### Using HTTP access control (CORS) for a mock

-Not only can you make requests to mock endpoints using the Postman app, you can also rely on a mock using a browser.
+In addition to using the Postman app to make requests to mock endpoints, you also make those requests in a browser.

-A web browser makes a cross-origin HTTP request when requesting a resource from a domain, protocol, or port that's different from its own.
+A web browser makes a cross-origin HTTP request when it requests a resource from a domain, protocol, or port that's different from its own.

 For security reasons, [cross-origin resource sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS){:target="_blank"} is a standard that defines a way in which a browser and server can interact securely.
 In this case, we are referring to how a web browser interacts with the mock endpoints hosted on the Postman server.